JuliaFinance/Currencies.jl/README.md

 valuate(rates, :USD, 100JPY)  # 2.00 USD
 ```

-Many features are still not available for valuation, such as the ability to use custom precision.
-These features are upcoming.
+For more on valuation, as usual, see the [documentation](http://currenciesjl.readthedocs.org/en/latest/valuation.html).

 ## Floating Points & Other Reals
 Advanced users may be interested in a [cautionary note](http://currenciesjl.readthedocs.org/en/latest/rounding.html) on rounding.